 - Declaration (liability)

-There is also requirements for instruction manual and labeling, and physical and chemical restrictions, such as volume, nicotine content, additives, Cannabidiol, purity, health risk, constant nicotine doses in use, and child resistance.
+- physical and chemical restrictions such as volume, nicotine content, additives, Cannabidiol, purity, health risk

-Eurofins is an independent, ISO 17025-accredited European laboratory.
-Our expertise in nicotine-based product testing draws on 30 years of collective knowledge and experience from a global organization of more than 40,000 employees distributed worldwide in over 600 locations.
+Eurofins has independent, ISO 17025 accredited laboratories.
+Our expertise in nicotine-based product testing draws on 30 years of collective knowledge and experience from a global organization to help you gain compliance with all the applicable European Directives.

-Eurofins specialists can assist you in every step of the process, including with initial screenings to determine the different substances present in new products.
-They make sure your product data is accurate and submitted through the EU-CEG for mandatory reporting to national authorities.
-Our laboratory is also able to provide general TPD guidance and check that your labeling complies with the directive.
+Eurofins specialists can assist you in every step of the process, including initial screenings to determining the substances present in new products.
+We make sure your product data is accurate and submitted through the EU-CEG for mandatory reporting to national authorities and can provide general TPD guidance including verifying whether your labeling is compliant.

-Eurofins Product Testing offers all required tests and evaluations, and we also offer to handle the registration with EU’s Central Entry Gate.
+Eurofins Product Testing offers all required tests and evaluations, and can handle the registration with EU Common Entry Gate.

 - Review of technical documentation and labeling